stleerh/blog2/announcing.md

 ## Network Observability Architecture

-The core of Network Observability is to collect network flows or more specifically IPFIX data and then present this in powerful visualizations.
+The core of Network Observability is to collect network flows or more specifically IPFIX data and then present this using powerful visualizations.
-NetFlows, as they were originally called, existed back in the 1990s as a way to capture that network insight at layer 3/4 of the OSI model.
+NetFlows, as they were originally called, existed back in the 1990s as a way to capture that network insight at layer 3 and 4 of the OSI model.

-What is unique about our solution thirty years later is that instead of having a typical router or switch export IPFIX data, an eBPF Agent was developed to hook into the network events so it can capture and export data coming in and out of the interfaces at the kernel level.  eBPF is a relatively new technology
+What is unique about this solution thirty years later is that instead of having a typical router or switch export IPFIX data, an eBPF Agent was developed to hook into the network events so it can capture and export data coming in and out of the interfaces at the kernel level.  eBPF is a relatively new technology